 I know that’s what you’ve heard and it’s not a bad answer, but it misses the mark in an important way.

 Jesus is not talking about children but little children meaning infants or toddlers.
 What did he mean when he said we must become like an infant to enter the kingdom?
-According to some commentators, little children are special because:
+According to some, little children are special because:

 - they are without worldly ambition